A Comprehensive Guide to Public EV Charging

 It’s also a good idea to download the ChargeNet App before you hit the road.
 The easiest way to stay in charge of your charging sessions is with the ChargeNet app.
 From the palm of your hand you can find charging stations, view live availability, check pricing, or activate and monitor charging sessions.

-How do I find an EV charging stations?
+How do I find an EV charging station?

-Both Google and Apple maps have most of our charging stations listed.
-Be aware that newer stations may not be listed on these apps yet.
+Both Google and Apple Maps have most of our charging stations listed, but be aware some of our newer stations may not be listed on these apps yet.

-Third-party apps like Plugshare and PowerTrip are searchable databases of all available chargers.
-We recommend you create an account and enter your EV details.
-That way, you can easily search for the chargers that your EV can use.
-Be a good Plugshare citizen and log in when you are charging.
-It helps the following driver know the charger is working and available.
+Third-party apps like Plugshare and PowerTrip contain searchable databases of all available chargers.
+We recommend you create an account and enter the details of your EV, which will enable you to search for compatible chargers.
+It’s good practice to log into PlugShare when you start charging, as it helps other drivers see the charger is working and available.

 The charging process will differ slightly depending on whether you’re visiting an AC or DC charging station.